StudioGalt/Sign-Language-Mocap-Archive/README.md

 1) What do you record at?

-All recording are done at 240 frames per second.
-However we post at 60 frame per second.
+All recordings are done at 240 frames per second.
+However, we post at 60 frame per second.

 2) Why change fps (frames per second)?